manag2001/manag2001/README.md

-- 👋 Hi, I’m Abdur Rehman
+- 👋 Hi, I’m Abdur Rehman.
-- A Cybersecurity Analyst and a Blue team Aspirant
+- A Cybersecurity Analyst and a Blue team Aspirant.
--  Expertise in SIEM,XDR,EDR,CTI, DFIR Techniques
+-  Expertise in SIEM,XDR,EDR,CTI, DFIR Techniques.
- MY Github contains projects and code related to cybersecurity
+-  MY Github contains projects and code related to cybersecurity.